-- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - DU Approve/Ineligible or LPA Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment
+- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - DU^{} Approve/Ineligible or LPA^{} Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment

-Minimum reserves (unless indicated differently in Section 3.5.3.5):
+1.1 Minimum reserves (unless indicated differently in Section 3.5.3.5):

 Units Loan Purpose # Months Reserves

 Rate/Term Refinance with lower payments 0

-1-unit Purchase, Construction-to-Perm, 2
+1-unit Purchase, Construction-to-Perm, р

-Renovation Loan & all other eligible refinances 2
+Renovation Loan & all other eligible refinances Z

 Rate/Term Refinance with lower payments 2

-2-unit Purchase, Construction-to-Perm, 2
+2-unit Purchase, Construction-to-Perm, 3

-& all other eligible refinances 3
+& all other eligible refinances 5

 3-4 unit All Eligible 6

-- ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years) - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from occupant borrower's own funds.
+ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years)

+- Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from occupant borrower's own funds.
 Affordable Gift Feature (refer to Section 3.4.7.4 for requirements) permits 100% gift/grant for qualifying borrowers covering borrower contributions and reserves. - Non-occupant borrowers are not considered when determining qualifying DTI - Cash-on-Hand does not qualify as an eligible asset for verification purposes - Geographic Exclusions: None

-Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 5 Maximum LTV/CLTV Minimum FICO Maximum DTI 4 STANDARD MAR KET GUIDELINES Single Family \$510,400 97%/105% 680 45% 4 Purchase or Condo or Co-op 2 \$510,400 95%/105% 640 45% 4 Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$510,400 90%/105% 640 45% 4 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$653,550 95%/105% 680 45% Purchase or Rate / Term Refinance 3-4 Units 2 \$789,950 90%/105% 720 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible
+0 1 Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount5 Maximum LTV/CLTV Minimum FICO Maximum DTI 4 STANDARD MARKET GUIDELINES Single Family \$548,250 97%/105% 680 45% 4 Purchase or Condo or Co-op 2 \$548,250 95%/105% 640 45% 4 Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$548,250 90%/105% 640 45% 4 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$702,000 95%/105% 680 45% Purchase or Rate / Term Refinance 3-4 Units 2 \$848,500 90%/105% 720 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible RESTRICTED MAR RKET GUIDELINES Th ere are no markets i dentified as restri cted

-- 1 Refer to Section 3.5.1 of the TrueGuide for details on documentation for specific types of income - 2 Construction to Permanent: (a) Excludes attached condos and co-ops; and (b) 3-4 units are ineligible - 3 Manufactured homes must meet requirements in Section 3.6.1.7; and for Renovation Loans, Section 3.4.6 - 4 Maximum 41% if the Affordable Gift Feature is utilized - 5 Maximum Loan Amounts for AK and HI are \$765,600 (1 unit), \$980,325 (2 units) and \$1,020,000 (3-4 units)
+1 Refer to Section 3.5.1 of the TrueGuide[®] for details on documentation for specific types of income

+2 Construction to Permanent: (a) Excludes attached condos and co-ops; and (b) 3-4 units are ineligible

+3 Manufactured homes must meet requirements in Section 3.6.1.7; and for Renovation Loans, Section 3.4.6

+4 Maximum 41% if the Affordable Gift Feature is utilized

+5 Maximum Loan Amounts for AK and HI are \$822,375 (1 unit), \$1,053,000 (2 units) and \$1,272,750 (3-4 units)
-Link to return to Table of Contents EFFECTIVE: 7.10.2020 80 Link to COVID-19 Guidelines